berkes/berkes.github.com/_drafts/2012-12-05-drupal-imagecache-security-vulnarability-with-ddos-attack-explained.markdown

 Because of this, I chose to cripple it a little.
 The tool cannot detect wether you have applied the security patch or not, or if you have different measures in place.
-Because of this, I have removed the crawling part too, limiting it to images and imagecache-styles found on the page you insert manually.
+Because of this, I have removed the crawling and parrallel part too, limiting it to images and imagecache-styles found on the page you insert manually.

 The tool was made to investigate when and how a system would crash or